Harrisburg University of Science and Technology: Campus

 The university's 371,000-square-foot Academic Center is a 16-story building in downtown Harrisburg, 326 Market St. The building includes classrooms, science labs, meeting areas, seminar rooms, a 125-seat auditorium and a courtyard.
 The academic center has wireless internet, video conferencing and a multi-media production facility.
 It also has seven levels of parking between the ground floor and the academic floors.

 In 2017, the university opened a satellite location in Philadelphia.
 The Philadelphia location offers bachelor's degree programs in Computer and Information Science, Esports Management, Information Systems and Information Technologies, Management and Entrepreneurship, and Interactive Media and also master's courses in Techpreneurship.

 In 2022, the university opened a location in the City of Knowledge in Panama.
-Additionally, the university is currently constructing a $100-million Science Education Center at 3rd and Chestnut in Harrisburg.
-The 11-story building is set to open in January 2023.
+Additionally, the university constructed a $100-million Science Education Center at 3rd and Chestnut in Harrisburg.
+The 12-story UPMC Health Sciences Tower was dedicated on September 13, 2023.

 Academics

-Harrisburg University has 15 undergraduate, 13 master's and 3 doctoral programs in science and technology-related disciplines.
+Harrisburg University has 15 undergraduate, 13 master's and three doctoral programs in science and technology-related disciplines.
 The university follows a trimester system.
 Programs are offered at the academic center located on the main campus in downtown Harrisburg.
 Some programs are also offered at the Harrisburg University location in Philadelphia, while others are offered only online.
-The Philadelphia location offers bachelor's courses in Computer and Information Science, Esports Management, Information Systems and Information Technologies, Management and Entrepreneurship, and Interactive Media and also master's courses in Techpreneurship.
+The Philadelphia location offers bachelor's courses in Computer and Information Science, Esports Management, Information Systems and Information Technologies, Management and Entrepreneurship, and Interactive Media; and master's courses in Techpreneurship.
 The university offers online degree programs, including an RN-to-BSN.